Circle of Scholars

 Salve Regina's Circle of Scholars is a lifelong learning institute affiliated with the Elderhostel network.
 The Circle's mission is the fostering of joy and satisfaction in lifelong learning.
 Founded in 1994, the program offers seminars to members on a wide variety of subjects, including literature, history, science, health, music, art, public affairs, religion, theater and film.

 Anyone 50 years of age and older is eligible to join the Circle of Scholars.
 There is no residence or formal education requirement, only a strong desire to learn, to explore new fields of knowledge and to meet new people.
-The membership fee is $50 for an individual or $85 for a couple, per academic year.
+The membership fee is $75 per person each academic year.
 Only members may register for seminars.

 Please note that the Circle of Scholars is not accepting new members at this time.
 Those interested in joining may be placed on the waiting list by calling (401) 341-2120 or emailing firstname.lastname@example.org.